Baertig/han-flash/README.md

 - Text-to-speech functionality for pronunciation practice
 - Image generation using DALL-E or similar services to provide visual context
 - Data persistence
+- Ability to edit existing flashcards
+- Ability to enter an english word an let gpt fill out the rest.

 ## Technologies Used